 Any feed must contain enough fiber “roughage” to keep the animal’s digestive track moving properly.
 Foals and weanlings need around 16% protein while mature mules can get by on 8% protein.
 It is very difficult to know just what vitamins you are getting from a bale of hay.
 With pellets you just read the label.
 For instance selenium in the soil varies greatly from place to place.
 Consequently you are seeing this mineral being added in the pellets and concentrated feeds.

-Some folks back East have lots of great grass hay, which is great feed for Mr. mule.
-While I was out there I saw the prettiest hay I’ve ever seen.
-Lots of folks thought my mules where skinny, but when they climbed on their mules the saddle slipped sideways because their mules were so fat that the mules body could hardly hold a saddle.
-Ha!
-Ha.!
+Some folks back East have a lot of great grass hay, which is a great feed for Mr. Mule.
+While spending time back East I saw the prettiest hay I’ve ever seen.
+Lots of folks though my mules were skinny, but when they climbed on their mules the saddle slipped sideways because their mules were so fat that the mules body could hardly hold the saddle, haha!

-The reason I started experimenting with different feeds was from reading a book called, “How To Be Your Own Veterinarian – Sometimes” By Ruth B. James, DVM.
+The reason I began experimenting with different feeds was from what I read in a book called, “How To Be Your Own Veterinarian – Sometimes” By Ruth B. James, DVM.
 I got this book from her about five years ago and it sure has been handy.